robstermarinho/RecomendationLinksMRApacheSpark/README.md

 ```

 #### 2) File Result
-When the execution has finished, a file with, with the steps and result, is generated in the following folder path:
+When the execution has finished, a file with the steps and results is generated in the path:

 ```
 <project-path>/result_recommendation.txt